Jjagg/boustro/docs/src/model.md

 ## Embeds

-Embeds in boustro can be pretty much anything as long as it extends `ParagraphEmbed`.
-Users should override the `build` method to create a `Widget` for the embed.
+An embed, in boustro, is a custom piece of content that can be embedded in rich text.

+Visually, an embed can be any widget, and users can define different widgets for the editable and view-only version of the embed.

+See [Embeds](customization/embeds.md) to learn how embeds work and how to create custom embeds.

 ## Component